Energy Conservation Reduces Your Energy Bills

 Both energy efficiency and energy conservation have an economic benefit, because they lower energy costs by reducing demand, as well as reducing the environmental impact of harmful emissions.
 The issue here of course is not that we use or waste energy in our daily lives, its about the type of energy we consume and the effects it has on other aspects of our lives, for example, our environment, our health and our general standard of comfort and living.

 There are many options and opportunities available for energy conservation in our homes.
-Renewable resources such as solar energy, wind power, small scale hydro and biomass pellets all show promise and potential as a viable alternative to conventional fossil fuels, or at least as a supplement to them.
+Green energy resources such as solar energy, wind power, small scale hydro and biomass pellets all show promise and potential as a viable alternative to conventional fossil fuels, or at least as a supplement to them.
 There are a number of renewable energy sources, but the best ones are those that are naturally sustainable, for example.

 1. Solar Energy: – Solar energy is free energy which comes from the sun.
 Photovoltaic solar panels take the sunlight (solar rays) and convert them into electricity as it would any other fuel.
 These solar power systems can be connected directly to the utility grid or have their generated power stored in batteries to be used during cloudy days or in the night time.

 What’s more is that once you have purchased the solar panels you have no real cost to using this free solar energy.
 Today, nearly all outdoor lights, buildings and even entire office blocks are being run on free and green solar lighting.